cne1x/sfcs/README.md

 These are the space-filling curves that have already been encoded:

-1.  rectilinear:  This is a naive curve roughly equivalent to row-major ordering.
+1.  row-major:  This is a naive curve roughly equivalent to row-major ordering.
 1.  z-order:  This curve interleaves bits of the input ordinal numbers, which means that not all combinations of input precisions are valid.
 For example, having a two-dimensional space in which the first dimension uses 10 bits and the second uses 2 bits is not a good fit for a